-- 1. The County shall ensure that adequate competition exists by confirming that responsible bidders are willing and able to compete effectively for the business. - 2.
-A Cost Analysis (Appendix 3, Exhibit F) is required for all State grant funded procurements over \$35,000 [per Florida Statues 287.055(5)(a)]. - 3.
-Price Analysis (Appendix 3, Exhibit G) and/or Fair and Reasonable Price Determination (Appendix 3, Exhibit H) shall be completed prior to purchase as well as a Procurement Summary (Appendix 3, Exhibit I).
-The County shall rely on FAR Part 31, Contract Cost Principals and Procedures for allowable costs.
+A. The County shall ensure that adequate competition exists by confirming that two or more responsible bidders are willing and able to compete effectively for the business.

+B. A Cost Analysis (Appendix 3, Exhibit F), Price Analysis (Appendix 3, Exhibit G) and/or Fair and Reasonable Price Determination (Appendix 3, Exhibit H) shall be completed prior to purchase as well as a Procurement Summary (Appendix 3, Exhibit I).
+The County shall rely on

+FAR Part 31, Contract Cost Principals and Procedures for allowable costs.
 In general, costs must be necessary and reasonable, allocable to the project, authorized or not prohibited by Federal law or regulation, and must comply with Federal cost principles applicable to the recipient.

-4. Advertisement shall be once in a newspaper of general circulation in the County not later than the fourteenth day before the day set for receipt of bids.
+C. Advertisement shall be once in a newspaper of general circulation in the County not later than the fourteenth day before the day set for receipt of bids.

-41.05 - Post-Bidding
+41.5 Post-Bidding

-- 1. Buy America pre and post-delivery audits are required for purchase of rolling stock greater than \$100,000. - 2.
-A Responsibility Determination Form (Appendix 3, Exhibit J) and reference check form shall be completed prior to the recommendation for award in order to consider whether the bidder meets the standards of qualification.
-Factors to be considered shall include whether the bidder has the following: - a.
-The appropriate financial, material, equipment, facility, and personnel resources and expertise available or the ability to obtain them, necessary to indicate its capability to meet all contractual requirements; - b.
-A satisfactory record of performance; - c.
-A satisfactory record of integrity; - d.
-Ability to get bonding and insurance; - e.
-The legal ability to contract with the County; - f.
-Supplied all necessary information in connection with the inquiry concerning responsibility including, but not limited to licenses, permits, or organization papers required; - g.
-Satisfactory status with the County; - h.
+A. Buy America pre and post-delivery audits are required for purchase of rolling stock greater than \$100,000.

+B. A Responsibility Determination Form (Appendix 3, Exhibit J) and reference check form shall be completed prior to the recommendation for award in order to consider whether the bidder meets the standards of qualification.
+Factors to be considered shall include whether the bidder has the following:

+- 1. The appropriate financial, material, equipment, facility, and personnel resources and expertise available or the ability to obtain them, necessary to indicate its capability to meet all contractual requirements; - 2.
+A satisfactory record of performance; - 3.
+A satisfactory record of integrity; - 4.
+Ability to get bonding and insurance; - 5.
+The legal ability to contract with the County; - 6.
+Supplied all necessary information in connection with the inquiry concerning responsibility including, but not limited to licenses, permits, or organization papers required. - 7.
+Satisfactory status with the County. - 8.
 No conflict of interest.
 An organizational conflict of interest exists, when any of the following occur: - i.
 Because of other activities, relationships, or contracts, a contractor is unable, or potentially unable, to render impartial assistance or advice; - ii.
 A contractor's objectivity in performing the contract work is or might be otherwise impaired; or - iii.
 The contractor has an unfair competitive advantage.

-41.06 - Contracts
+41.6 Contracts